Cetins/Learning-CS50/README.md

-EDX CS50 Harvard 2019 | Final Project | Gift Code Generator and Validator Database
+# EDX CS50 Harvard 2019 | Final Project | Gift Code Generator and Validator Database

 This web application based on CS50 Finance but polished with a darker theme by Bootstrap

 Aplication has 3 main functions:

-    1- Generates random codes from numbers and letters combination in a range of 8 to 16 characters.
+* Generates random codes from numbers and letters combination in a range of 8 to 16 characters.

-    2- Checks the code you receive from customer whether the code in still available in database.
+* Checks the code you receive from customer whether the code in still available in database.

-    3- Validate the code when customer used it and deletes from database to prevent multiple use.
+* Validate the code when customer used it and deletes from database to prevent multiple use.

-There are 9 display pages and 1 layout page in the web application
+### There are 9 display pages and 1 layout page in the web application

-index:
+index
     logged in user can see the existing codes in a table with the code, type of the code(cash/discount) if it's a cash gift card it's displayed as £ if it's a discount gift card(voucher) it's displayed as % in addition to type column